tressc/plants/README.md

 }
 ```

-While this ideal for one-to-many relationships, many of the one-to-one relationships, for instance such as between a tile of dirt and its resident plant, can circumvent the store altogether and talk directly to each other.
+While this ideal for one-to-many relationships, one-to-one relationships (i.e. for instance such as between a tile of dirt and its resident plant) can often circumvent the store altogether and talk directly to each other.

 Down the road it may make sense to divide the store in two, making one half responsible for event management and the other responsible for global state.